raghavjajodia/Category_classif_Images/README.md

 ## WebApp
 - This model is hosted on WebApp whose backed is built on Flask (Python)
-- Just Run app.py to start the server
+- Just Run app.py inside app directory to start the server and deploy the model in server

+## How to call endpoints?
+- End point to predict category: Image is sent as binary data in POST request on URL /CECCategoryClassifier
+- End point to report incorrectly predicted value and save this in a file.
+End point format /ReportIncorrect?traceId=abcd&correctLabel=1